 London EC1V 0HB

-Spyridon Antonopoulos is an Honorary Research Fellow in the Department of Music at City, University of London.
+Spyridon Antonopoulos is an Honorary Research Fellow in the Department of Performing Arts at City, University of London.

 Dr Spyridon Antonopoulos is an active performer, choir director, and scholar, whose research interests focus on medieval Byzantine chant, archaeoacoustics, and music and identity.